TeoZosa/jupyterhub-fastbook/README.md

 <img src="https://jupyter.org/assets/main-logo.svg" width="110"> ➕
 <img src="https://www.docker.com/sites/default/files/d8/2019-07/Moby-logo.png" height="140">

-Taking [fast.ai's](https://www.fast.ai/) [Practical Deep Learning for Coders course](https://course.fast.ai/) [notebooks repository](https://github.com/fastai/fastbook) and putting it into a [Docker](https://www.docker.com/) container pre-loaded with [Jupyter](https://jupyter.org/) and all the required dependencies (installed in a [`conda`](https://www.anaconda.com/) environment) for an all-in-one automated, repeatable deployment without any setup.
+Taking [fast.ai's](https://www.fast.ai/) [Practical Deep Learning for Coders course](https://course.fast.ai/) [notebooks repository](https://github.com/fastai/fastbook) and putting it into a [Docker](https://www.docker.com/) container.
 ------------

+Pre-loaded with [Jupyter](https://jupyter.org/) and all the required dependencies (installed in a [`conda`](https://www.anaconda.com/) environment) for an all-in-one automated, repeatable deployment without any setup.

 ➕ <img src="https://jupyter.org/assets/hublogo.svg" width="200">

 For those that lead a team, scale out by deploying the environment to multiple users at once via [JupyterHub](https://jupyter.org/hub), hosted on your own [Kubernetes](https://kubernetes.io/) cluster.
+------------
 This is a standalone deployment which can be extended or used as-is for your own multi-user Jupyter workflows.
-------------

 See the [Further Reading](#further-reading) section for more details on the above mentioned technologies.